 The verge is what gets bent or pushed when the clock is moved, without taking the pendulum off the clock.
 A verge that is pushed or bent effects the escapement of the clock; the escapement being that part of the clock that actually creates the tick and tock sound.

 By bending or pushing this verge back into position, and then listening to the sound, you can make the clock go tick tock, tick tock rather than tock tick, tock tick or ticktock ticktock which means the clock is in beat.
 This method is the same for most mantle clocks, kitchen clocks, grandmother clocks, and grandfather clocks.
-Just about all pendulum clocks are this way except for the 400 Day clock or the Atmos, which are entirely different timepieces.

 If the clock is now in beat, meaning the tick and the tock are evenly spaced, but then the clock stops after awhile, what now?
 Here are some other common ailments that are meant to be looked into before going into a cleaning procedure.
 Are the hands touching the dial, or each other?
 Bend the hands so they do not touch.